kensanata/bitlbee-mastodon/doc/HELP.md

 > **&lt;kensanata&gt;** filter
 > **&lt;root&gt;**  1. twitter.com (properties: everywhere, server side, whole word)

+Differences from the Mastodon Web UI: case is significant; toots are filtered even if you look at an account timeline or run a search.

 ## notifications
 Use **notifications** to show the most recent notifications again.
 Use **more** to show more notifications.